elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

   across multiple cores so our programs can outperform our competitors.
 As an example, compare the latest
   [13-inch Macbook Pro models](http://www.apple.com/shop/buy-mac/macbook-pro/13-inch)
-  with dual-core processors with
+  with 2-core processors with
   [15-inch Macbook Pro models](http://www.apple.com/shop/buy-mac/macbook-pro/15-inch)
-  with quad-core processors.
-Then, see how many cores you'll have access to when you deploy your application to a
-  [multi-core web server](https://www.digitalocean.com/pricing/#droplet).
+  with 6-core processors.
+Then, see how many cores (or "virtual CPUs") you'll have access to when you deploy your application to a [multi-core web server](https://www.digitalocean.com/pricing/#droplet).
 - The Phoenix web framework provides us with the ability to create new projects quickly.
 For web developers that have worked with Ruby on Rails, the concepts